-As noted earlier in this report, the project has been documented on public wiki pages.
+As noted earlier in this report, the project has been documented on the public wiki pages.
 The high publicity of the pages is a clear strength of the project.
-Furthermore, the amount of material submitted to the pages is remarkable, which indicates the careful and detailed documentation of the project.
-As a principle, the general openness in publicly funded project activities is an asset which can have potential positive impacts on the project outcomes' sustainability and future use.
-CompLeap has implemented openness in a wider sense than just in terms of public documentation, e.g. as an inclusive way of working with the stakeholders (extensive networks, webinars and demo sessions with the stakeholders and project actors, etc.).
+Furthermore, the amount of material submitted for the pages is remarkable, that indicates the careful and detailed documentation of the project.
+As a principle the general openness in publicly funded project activities is an asset, that can have potential positive impacts on the project outcomes' sustainability and future use.
+The CompLeap has implemented openness in a wider sense than just in terms of public documentation, e.g. as an inclusive way of working with the stakeholders (extensive networks, webinars and demo sessions with the stakeholders and project actors etc.).

-However, the large amount of documentation submitted to the wiki pages is also a challenge.
+However, the large amount of the documentation submitted to the wiki pages is also a challenge.
 The usability and accessibility of the web-based information sources is currently much highlighted.
-Although the external web pages provide information on the project activities and results in a concise form, the accessibility of the public wiki pages should also be addressed in future projects.
+Although the external web pages provide information on the project activities and results in a concise form, the accessibility of the public wiki pages should also be approached in future projects.
+LISÄÄ LINKKI KOODISTOON